-6. If the muscles of the jaw become stiff, chewing gum at intervals will help relax the muscles.
+6. If the muscles of the jaw become stiff, chew gum at intervals to help relax the muscles.
 The use of warm, moist heat to the outside of your face beginning on the second day after surgery will further help with relaxation of the muscles.

 7. Diet may consist of soft foods which can be easily chewed and swallowed.
 No seeds, nuts, rice, popcorn, etc.

 8. A certain amount of bleeding is to be expected following surgery.
 Bleeding is controlled by applying pressure to the surgical area for 90 minutes.
 Then you may eat or drink.
 If bleeding persists, a moist teabag should be placed in the area of the bleeding firmly for one hour straight.

 9. Please do not smoke for at least 5 days after surgery.

 10. A certain amount of bleeding, pain, and swelling is normal.
 Reduce your activity as much as possible for several hours.
 Avoid eating, drinking, and unnecessary talking.
 These activities may hinder proper healing in the first few hours.
 Immediately following procedure, begin taking medication as directed by your doctor to minimize discomfort when the anesthesia wears off and feeling is back to normal.

 To Control Bleeding

 Immediately following the procedure, keep steady pressure over the surgical site, using a gauze compress.
 Pressure helps reduce bleeding and permits the formation of a blood clot.
 Gently remove the compress after one hour.
 If bleeding persists, place another compress, and again, keep steady pressure on the area for one hour.

 Up to 24 hours after the surgery, some oozing of blood may persist.
 After bleeding has stopped, cautiously resume oral hygiene.